NathanaelDousa/MemePop/README.md

 # MemePop

 A Stream Deck plugin that fetches and displays a random meme on your Elgato Stream Deck.
-Click the button to get a fresh meme from [memeTrigger.com](https://nathanaeldousa.com), opening a web page with the meme on a custom PHP-powered site.
+Click the button to get a fresh meme from [My website](https://memetrigger.nathanaeldousa.com), opening a web page with the meme on a custom PHP-powered site.

 ---